Jeffail/tunny/README.md

 Tunny is a Golang library for spawning and managing a goroutine pool.

 The API is synchronous and simple to use.
-Jobs are unallocated to a worker until one becomes available.
+Jobs are allocated to a worker when one becomes available.

 https://godoc.org/github.com/Jeffail/tunny